-As in the Audi A8, the A7 uses Audi's MMI system, which comes with two main infotainment screens.
+As in the Audi A8, the A7 uses the Audi MMI system, which comes with two main infotainment screens.
 The top 10.1-inch screen is where you'll find sat-nav and smartphone mirroring options, while the 8.6-inch screen on the bottom is for your climate control, heated seats, and other admin tasks.

 As if 2 screens wasn’t good enough, the Audi A7 technically has 3.
 The 12-inch Virtual Cockpit comes as standard on every trim, and it's incredible.
 This replaces traditional dials with digital information, and you can easily customise what you want to see at any given moment (using buttons on the steering wheel).

 The Audi A7 is a practical car, mostly thanks to the clever Sportback design.
 The boot is decent, and there’s plenty of space for passengers.
 There’s nothing class-leading about the practicality here, though.

 4,969 mm L x 1,908 mm W x 1,422 mm H

 The A7 is almost 5 metres long, so it's a good thing there's plenty of parking-assistance tech.
 While driving the A7, it actually doesn't feel like a big, clumsy car.
 It's weighty, but it nips around town with ease when it has to.
 Ultimately though, this car is much more suited to a long motorway drive, which is where people spend the majority of their time driving anyway.